 METHODS

-This study was conducted over a period of two year.
+This study was conducted over a period of two years.
 The study population included neonates born after completion of 32 weeks of gestation.
 Neonates with blood glucose levels less than 45 mg/dl were considered eligible for inclusion.
 The study included neonates whose parents gave consent to participate, who were clinically stable with respect to cardiorespiratory and gastrointestinal systems, and had a birth weight of more than 1500 grams with good sucking ability.

 Neonates were excluded if they were symptomatic with severe hypoglycemia, had congenital malformations, syndromic features, or had received any previous treatment for neonatal hypoglycemia.
-Additional exclusion criteria included neonates with oral mucosal ulcers or strictures interfering with absorption of oral glucose gel, babies in shock, neonates withdrawn from the study or referred for surgery, and preterm babies born before 32 weeks of gestation.
+Additional exclusion criteria included neonates with oral mucosal ulcers or strictures interfering with the absorption of oral glucose gel, babies in shock, neonates withdrawn from the study or referred for surgery, and preterm babies born before 32 weeks of gestation.

 Study design and randomization